-With the economy continuing to grow and unemployment currently running at 5% – its lowest level since 2005 – it’s predicted that more than a third of employees will change their job in 2016.
+With the economy continuing to grow and unemployment currently running at less than 5% – its lowest level since 2005 – it’s predicted that more than a third of employees will change their job in the next 12 months.
 However with the costs of staff churn weighing heavily on many businesses, an increasing number of employers are turning to enhanced employee benefits packages to retain their workforce.

 Whilst there are obvious costs to recruitment, a study by Oxford Economics in 2014 revealed that recruitment expenses such advertising and agency fees make up only a small proportion of the overall costs businesses face when replacing a member of staff, which can amount to more than £30,000 per employee when the financial impact on productivity is taken in to account.